awsdocs/aws-cdk-guide/v2/serverless_example.md

 In this step, you use the AWS CDK CLI `cdk deploy` command to deploy your application\.
 The AWS CDK works with the AWS CloudFormation service to provision your resources\.

 **Important**
 You must perform a one\-time bootstrapping of your AWS environment before deployment\.
-For instructions, see [Bootstrap your environment](getting_started.md#getting_started_bootstrap)\.
+For instructions, see [Bootstrap your environment for use with the AWS CDK](bootstrapping-env.md)\.

 From the root of your project, run the following\.
 Confirm changes if prompted: